tanc0160/taxi-booking-system/README.md

 #### `PUT /api/reset`

 Your service should also provide `/api/reset` REST endpoint, when called will reset all cars data back to the initial state regardless of cars that are currently booked.

+## Run the application
+Please use Maven, you can run the application by using ./mvnw spring-boot:run.
+Alternatively, you can build the JAR file with ./mvnw clean package and then run the JAR file, as follows:

+#### `java -jar target/rest-service-0.0.1-SNAPSHOT.jar`

+## Integration Tests

+python basic_solution_checker.py